Crypto Pricing with Hidden Factors: Data

 \subsection{Crypto Factor Construction}

 Below we describe how we construct each crypto factor.
 Factor construction follows the methods used by \cite{fama1993common}.
 To construct crypto market returns, we compute the weekly value-weighted return on the aggregate crypto market using total market capitalization from CoinMarketCap\footnote{\url{https://coinmarketcap.com/}}, and subtract the risk-free rate to obtain excess returns.
+We correct the market capitalization data for token-migration and tracking-inception artifacts that would otherwise mechanically generate uninvestable returns when newly tracked entities enter the small-cap portfolio.
+The Supplementary Appendix details the affected cases and corrections.

 To construct the TVL factor we first scale TVL by market cap which affords a proportion of market cap which is locked.
 Then, for a given week \(t\), we rank assets by TVL / Market Cap in week \(t-1\).
 We then create a value-weighted long-short portfolio which buys the top 25\% of coins by TVL and sells the bottom 25\%.
 The return on this portfolio over week \(t\) is the factor realization for week \(t\).
 This high-minus-low TVL portfolio is denoted as \(TVL\) in tables below.
 Given evidence that TVL factor returns are spanned by the crypto market portfolio (\cite{BRIGIDA2025112673}), we orthogonalize TVL with respect to crypto market returns.